GSA/training-pathway-data-practitioner/codealong-version-control/Lab_3.md

 6. Click the **Commit changes** button.

-At the top of the repository file listing, you'll now see "This branch is 2 commits ahead of GSA:master."
+At the top of the repository file listing, you'll now see "This branch is 2 commits ahead of jfredrickson5:master."

 ## Takeaways